-At Austin Shoulder Institute, orthopedic surgeons Robert Graham, MD, and Benjamin Szerlip, DO, offer advanced diagnostic and treatment options including shoulder arthroscopy to address injuries and symptoms like pain or inflammation.
-Dr. Graham and Dr. Szerlip provide experienced and unparalleled shoulder care so patients in Austin, Cedar Park and Round Rock, Texas, and surrounding areas can find relief and enjoy a greater range of motion.
+At Austin Shoulder Institute, orthopedic surgeon Robert Graham, MD, offers advanced diagnostic and treatment options including shoulder arthroscopy to address injuries and symptoms like pain or inflammation.
+Dr. Graham provide experienced and unparalleled shoulder care so patients in and around Austin, Texas, and surrounding areas can find relief and enjoy a greater range of motion.
 Call or make an appointment online today.

 What is shoulder arthroscopy?

 Arthroscopy is a type of minimally-invasive procedure that can be used to examine and treat the inside of a joint that’s been damaged due to disease or trauma.
 During arthroscopy, your doctor makes small incisions about the size of a buttonhole in your skin and inserts the arthroscope – a long, thin scope with a light and camera on its tip – into your shoulder joint.
 The arthroscope sends images from inside the joint to a monitor so your surgeon can assess the joint.

 When is arthroscopy performed?

-Dr. Graham and Dr. Szerlip use arthroscopy to diagnose the cause of your shoulder pain and provide surgical repair when your symptoms don’t resolve with noninvasive methods like rehabilitation or medication.
+Dr. Graham will use arthroscopy to diagnose the cause of your shoulder pain and provide surgical repair when your symptoms don’t resolve with noninvasive methods like rehabilitation or medication.
 Some of the most common shoulder conditions treated with arthroscopy include:

 - Treatment of recurrent dislocation